1.8 Cross-border cooperation

 UN

-Through the EU-presidency (from January to June 2016 - see above) the Netherlands is the official spokesman of the EU in talks with the UN.
-In July Slovakia will take over the EU-presidency for the second half of 2016.
+During the EU-presidency (from January to June 2016) the Netherlands were the official spokesman of the EU in talks with the UN.

-According to the Convention of the Rights of the Child, both the Ministry of Health, Welfare and Sport and the Ministry of Safety and Justice report every 5 years about the situation of children’s’ rights in the Netherlands.
+According to the Convention of the Rights of the Child, both the Ministry of Health, Welfare and Sport and the Ministry of Justice and Security report every 5 years about the situation of children’s’ rights in the Netherlands.

 OECD

-The Dutch government has cross-border cooperation with the OECD about early childhood, children’s rights and wellbeing.
+The Dutch government has cross-border cooperation with the OECD about early childhood, and children’s rights and wellbeing.